You are here

-9. Access the members-only area of the Editors Canada website.
+11. Access the members-only area of the Editors Canada website.
 This is a rich source of information about the business of editing.
-Take advantage of our job board, contact other editors on our membership list and get group discounts on supplies and services.
+Look at opportunities on our job board, contact other editors via our membership list and get group discounts on supplies and services.

-10. Download the association's free publications.
-These include Professional Editorial Standards, Guidelines for Ethical Editing of Theses/Dissertations and the Standard Freelance Editorial Agreement.
+12. Download the association's free publications.
+These include Professional Editorial Standards, Guidelines for Ethical Editing of Theses/Dissertations and the Agreement Template for Editing Services.

 13. Use the student affiliate logo.
 It shows people what you do and demonstrates your status with the association.

 You must provide proof of student status.
 This can be any document showing the name of the educational institution, your name and a date (including the year), such as

 - a tuition receipt,

 - a signed letter from a professor, or

 - an unofficial transcript.